CBIC assigns nodal officers in each zone to facilitate Covid related imports

-New Delhi, May 5 (IANS) In order to facilitate quick clearance of imports of COVID-19 related equipment or medicaments, the Central Board of Indirect Taxes and Customs (CBIC) has assigned nodal officers in each zone to handle such cases.
+New Delhi: In order to facilitate quick clearance of imports of COVID-19 related equipment or medicaments, the Central Board of Indirect Taxes and Customs (CBIC) has assigned nodal officers in each zone to handle such cases.

 The officers will not only handle queries but would also ensure that items and raw material